 Curtis et al. "Why cultural safety rather than cultural competency is required to achieve health equity".
-International Journal for Equity in Health (2019) 18:174 the commitment by individual doctors to acknowledge and address any of their own biases, attitudes, assumptions, stereotypes, prejudices, structures, and characteristics that may affect the quality of care provided the awareness that cultural safety encompasses a critical consciousness where health professionals and health care organisations engage in ongoing self-reflection and self-awareness, and hold themselves accountable for providing culturally safe care, as defined by the patient and their communities.
+International Journal for Equity in Health (2019) 18:174 the need for doctors to examine themselves and the potential impact of their own culture on clinical interactions and healthcare service delivery the commitment by individual doctors to acknowledge and address any of their own biases, attitudes, assumptions, stereotypes, prejudices, structures, and characteristics that may affect the quality of care provided the awareness that cultural safety encompasses a critical consciousness where health professionals and health care organisations engage in ongoing self-reflection and self-awareness, and hold themselves accountable for providing culturally safe care, as defined by the patient and their communities.

-&lt;sup>4 The RACP has adopted the Medical Council of New Zealand's definition of cultural safety (below): Cultural safety can be defined as:
+4 The RACP has adopted the Medical Council of New Zealand's definition of cultural safety (below): Cultural safety can be defined as: